 8.The Great Ocean Road

 Just go through https://www.ratecompares.com/blog/explore-australian-top-attractions/ to read about these places and see the pictures.
-I am sure you will be unable to stop yourself to visit these places. about 1 month ago
+I am sure you will be unable to stop yourself to visit these places.
+5 months ago